yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/troubleshoot/universe-issues.md

 You can include the following metrics with the support bundle:

 - Master Export - YB-Master metrics.
-- Node Export - node_exporter OS level metrics.
+- Node Export - System-level metrics for various hardware and OS parameters, such as CPU, memory, disk, and network usage, collected by Prometheus Node Exporter.
 - Platform - YugabyteDB Anywhere metrics.
-- Prometheus - YugabyteDB Anywhere Prometheus metrics.
+- Prometheus - metrics for Prometheus.
 - TServer Export - YB-TServer metrics; these are scraped from the TServer processes, and mostly cover the storage layer.
 - YSQL Export - YSQL query layer metrics.
 - YCQL Export - YCQL query layer metrics.